CameronCarroll/spree_zipzones_070/README.md

 (Last updated against Spree 1.0.0 on 2/25/2012)

 An implementation of spree_zip_zones for 0.70.0+; Based off of Niamtech and Andrewmp1's spree-zip-zones extension.
-WARNING: Does NOT work with Ruby 1.9.3.
-(This is a Nokogiri / Deface upstream problem.)

 This extension implements the equivalent of a state zone, but for zipcodes.
 This allows you to create zones based upon zipcode for use in shipping and taxation.